thuehn/Minstrel-Blues/README.md

 - reviewing kernel patches (get your hands on QUILT to work with patch series)

 ### Supporters and Developers
-- Sven Venz from TU-Berlin
+- Stefan Venz from TU-Berlin
 - Felix Fietkau (aka nbd) from OpenWrt
 - Bastian Bittorf from Freifunk Weimar
 - Alina Friedrichsen